FEUP-LDTS-2023/project-l04gr03/docs/README.md

 - **The Pattern.** The Singleton is the best choice to solve this problem.
 It ensures that a class only has one instance and provide a global point to access it.

-- **Implementation.** Mostly used to ensure that only one Game object is instantiated.
+- **Implementation.** Mostly used to ensure that only one Game and State object are instantiated.

 - **Consequences.** It makes the code harder to test.
 It is also a very specific and limiting pattern and should only be used in certain cases.

+### Game Loop

+- **Problem in Context.** The game needs to process the inputs without crashing, update the state and render the graphics.
+It also needs to track the passage of time to control the rate of gameplay.

+- **The Pattern.** The Game Loop Pattern is the best solution to solve this problem.
+It ensures that the state and the controllers are updated in each loop.

+- **Implementation** Used in the Game class

+- **Consequences** The game runs more smoothly.
+However, we need to make sure that the code in the Game Loop is efficient because that peace of code will run a lot of times during the Game execution.
+Bad code will result in bad game performance.

 #### KNOWN CODE SMELLS

 > This section should describe 3 to 5 different code smells that you have identified in your current implementation.